ejmastnak/ejmastnak.com/content/about.md

 Otherwise, if you're curious, I...

-- am **Slovene-American** and grew up between New York, Ljubljana and California.
+- am **Slovene-American** and grew up between New York, Ljubljana, and California.

 - went to **high school in Orange County, California** and returned to **Slovenia for university**, where I completed a bachelor's degree in **physics** at the University of Ljubljana.